Battle of Glarus (1799): Judgments

 Suvorov's British backers were devastating in their judgment of the field marshal: William Wickham, Under Secretary of State and Envoy in Switzerland, saw the Russians on 11 October in Feldkirch; "every soldier loaded with the plunder of the poor inhabitants of Uri and Glarus by whom they had been received as friends and saviors".
 Everyone calls the French way of imposing contributions [de] on the country a mercy compared to the plundering that Suvorov tolerated.
 On October 17, Wickham wrote to Foreign Minister Grenville that Suvorov's habit of eating an early lunch and then sleeping late was incompatible with the conduct of military operation, and in fact, the Russian had never visited a post or scouted a position as head of the Army of Italy.
 After the British envoy in Vienna, Lord Minto, made the acquaintance of Suvorov in Prague, he reported to Wickham on December: "Instead of a big one General and great man I find an ignorant, scheming charlatan who, by the way, is completely crazy [...]"
 Minto even wrote to his wife on 3 January 1800 that Suvorov was the worst madman who ever walked around free.
-He owes all his success in Italy to the Austrian officers on his staff (a worthy example of which is Johann Chasteler), as only a few Russian staff officers took part in the 1799 campaign.
+He owes all his success in Italy to the Austrian officers on his staff (a worthy example of whom is Johann Chasteler), as only a few Russian staff officers took part in the 1799 campaign.
 The Austrian military formed the majority of his army; in the Battle of the Trebbia, as the best victory of the campaign, however, the majority of Suvorov's troops were Russians, who played the main role in this victory.

 According to a nephew of the Russian-service lieutenant general Charles de Vioménil, who was initially slated to head the Army of Italy, Suvorov played the madman because he wanted to be original in every way.
 To earn the love of his soldiers, he forgave them everything, so there has never been an army with less discipline and more excess.